aetonsi/pwsh__Openssl/README.md

 # pwsh__Openssl

-Powershell script to quickly encrypt and decrypt files with OpenSSL (using `aes-256-cbc` with 1mil iterations).
+Powershell module with utils to encrypt and decrypt files with OpenSSL (using `aes-256-cbc` with 1mil iterations).

 # Usage
 ```powershell
 # First import the module
 Import-Module ./Openssl.psm1